TtheBC01/Cloud-in-a-Box/README.md

 # Cloud-in-a-Box

-This repo implements a docker stack that can act as your own personal, lightweight, micro-cloud setup.
+This template repository implements a docker stack that can act as your own personal, lightweight, micro-cloud setup.
 The stack uses the open-source [Theia](https://theia-ide.org/) framework to build a browser-based IDE, similar to VSCode, that is served from Docker container.
 An [authentication layer](https://github.com/greenpau/caddy-security) is provided by Caddy and public hosting is handled by [Argo Tunnel](https://www.cloudflare.com/products/tunnel/).
 Additionally, the IDE and caddy processes are handled by [supervisord](http://supervisord.org/) for process control